elenisal94/Recipe-app/README.md

 ### Unit Conversion System
 Implemented real-time unit conversion using the `convert-units` library.
 All data is stored in metric units in the database, with imperial conversions happening on-the-fly during display, optimising storage space and ensuring data consistency.

-### Authentication & Authorization
+### Authentication & Authorisation
-Built custom middleware for user authentication and authorization, ensuring users can view all recipes but only edit their own.
+Built custom middleware for user authentication and authorisation, ensuring users can view all recipes but only edit their own.
 Session management handles user state across the application.

 ### Image Management
 Integrated Cloudinary for efficient image upload, storage, and optimisation.
 Users can upload recipe photos that are automatically processed and served via CDN.